zntheory/itu-bds-sdse/lessons/01-learning-goals/B-go.md

 </br>
 </br>

-Another is being able to run the code.
-In a repeatable way.
+Another is being able to run the code.</br>
+In a repeatable way.</br>
 In a predictable way.